dbough/danbough.com-blog/_posts/2022-09-07-scooter-boy.md

   - mid-life crisis
 slug: scooter-boy
 ---
 "Scooter boy ...
-SCOOT SCOOT" I yell as I trot across the living room, raising my hand up and down like I was signaling to a truck driver to honk their horn.
+SCOOT SCOOT" I yell as I trot across the living room, pumping my fist like I was asking a truck driver to honk their horn.

 I bought myself an electric scooter.
 And with it I gave myself the moniker "Scooter Boy" who's apparent catch phrase is "SCOOT SCOOT".
 My wife and kids roll their eyes.